FireDroX/memory_pkmn/client/README.md

-# Memory Game Frontend
+# PokeFlip Online Frontend

-This is the frontend for the Memory Game, built with React.
+This is the frontend for PokeFlip Online, built with React.
 It supports both solo and multiplayer modes with real-time updates using Socket.IO and state management via React Context.

 ## Table of Contents